Guangzhou Baiyun International Airport: Terminal 1

 Terminal 1 has three components, Main Terminal, Area A and Area B. All check-in counters and most retail stores are placed at the Main Terminal.
 The two concourses controlled by individual security checkpoints, named Area A and Area B, are the boarding gates, security checkpoints, border control, customs and quarantine, baggage reclaim and relative facilities.

 Since 24 January 2016, East Piers 1 and 2 are dedicated to serve international flights; domestic flights occupy the rest.

 Terminal 2

-Terminal 2 opened on April 26, 2018, with an area measuring over 808,700 square metres, making it one of the world's largest airport terminal facilities.
-When Terminal 2 officially operates, it will be typically home to China Southern Airlines.
-Most SkyTeam member airlines will also typically operate in Terminal 2.
-However, on 31 December 2019, China Southern withdrew from the SkyTeam airline alliance.